-- 3.1 An appeal is considered a request for a review of a decision on student assessment, progress and awards.
-You can appeal on the following grounds: - There has been a material procedural irregularity in the way a decision has been reached.
-This means that we have not followed our procedures or have not applied them consistently and this is likely to have had a significant effect on your mark or the final outcome; - There is reason to believe that the marking process has been biased.
-The OIA defines bias as 'a tendency to favour one person or group, thing or point of view over another, especially in a way considered to be unfair'; - You had extenuating circumstances which affected your performance in an assessment and which you could not reasonably have disclosed before your marks were published. - 3.2 Please note the following specific guidance in relation to types of appeal:
+There has been a material procedural irregularity in the way a decision has been reached.
+This means that we have not followed our procedures or have not applied them consistently and this is likely to have had a significant effect on your mark or the final outcome. • There is reason to believe that the marking process has been biased.
+The OIA defines bias as 'a tendency to favour one person or group, thing or point of view over another, especially in a way considered to be unfair'.

+- You have made an extenuating circumstances claim which has been unsuccessful at both the initial consideration stage and the query stage. - 3.2 Please note the following specific guidance in relation to types of appeal:

-Appeals not falling under this procedure It may be that you submit an appeal which is best dealt with under another procedure, e.g. the Student Complaints Procedure.
+Appeals not falling under this procedure

+It may be that you submit an appeal which is best dealt with under another procedure, e.g. the Student Complaints

+Procedure.
 If we receive your appeal and think that it is more appropriate to deal with under another procedure, we will move your appeal to the other procedure and explain why.

-Appeals about placement You can use the University's procedure to appeal in regard to assessment that has taken place at a partner organisation, including on placement.
-Appeals relating to academic judgment Appeals that relate solely to matters of academic judgment will be considered ineligible.
+Appeals about placement

+You can use the University's procedure to appeal in regard to assessment that has taken place at a partner organisation, as long as the assessment is governed by the University's Academic Regulations.
+This includes appeals relating to placements.

+Appeals relating to academic judgment

+Appeals that relate solely to matters of academic judgment will be considered ineligible.
 The OIA defines academic judgment as 'a judgment that is made about a matter where only the opinion of an academic expert is sufficient.'
 This means you cannot appeal against the decision made by academic staff on the quality of your work or the criteria being applied to mark your work.